SHIPO Tube Well Drilling

 - Estimated weight of Rota sludge: < 200 kg

 - SHIPO method (Baptist drill) is estimated to have max weight: 100 kg

 Schematics provided by SHIPO drilling

 Drill components are locally sourced and thereby readily available.

-Maximum drill depth is 60 meters deep.
+Manufacturers specify a maximum drill depth of 60 meters deep.